Sprule/WebApp-BoilerPlate-Dom/README.md

     * ```.prettierignore``` to ignore certain files and folders completely from prettier rules
   * Can be integrated with VSCode to enable formatting on save
   * ESLint configuration and VS Code settings by [Wesbos](https://github.com/wesbos/eslint-config-wesbos)
+    * Config slightly changed to ignore JSX rules as this boilerplate mainly uses styled-components for styling.
   * [Info on what ESLint-Plugin-Prettier & ESLint-Config-Prettier do](https://stackoverflow.com/a/44690309), [eslint-plugin-prettier repo](https://github.com/prettier/eslint-plugin-prettier), [eslint-config-prettier repo](https://github.com/prettier/eslint-config-prettier)
  * [**Moment.js**](https://momentjs.com/): date and time library
    * Overall makes working with dates in JS easier
    * Provides a large API for parsing, validating, manipulating, and formatting date/time

+### Folder Structure

 ## Backend - API Folder
 The following are the technologies used on the backend and their purpose in the project.

 ### Technologies
 * TypeScript
+  * `tsconfig.json` for typescript config file
 * **Node.js/Express:** Backend Framework
   * Creates routes for API
+* **Cors:** Enables CORS for express and allows confirguation for CORS.
+CORS = Cross-Origin Resource Sharing.
+This package basically lets the api interact with clients on other ips (not just the ip that the api is being hosted on).
 * **MongoDB/Mongoose(Typegoose):** NoSQL Database
   * MongoDB sets up the database
   * Mongoose is a tool to work with MongoDB and supports async/await
 * **Passport.js:** Authentication
   * Username/Password (Local Strategy)
   * Google Authentication Strategy
+* **Bcrypt:** Helps hash passwords.
+Used with passport.js during signup to hash the password and save it to mongodb.
+Then during login Bcrypt will compare the given password in the form with the hashed password saved in the db.
+* **Express-session:** Session middleware for Express.
+Handles the management of sessions.
+Uses cookies to log sessionID
+  * In CORS on the backend.
+Set the HTTP header Access-Control-Allow-Credentials value to true to allow receiving and sending cookies by a CORS Request. `credentials: true`
+  * ```javascript
+      const corsMiddleware = cors({
+      origin: CLIENT_URL,
+      credentials: true,
+    })
+    ```
+  * On the frontend.
+Set the XMLHttpRequest.withCredentials flag to true.
+We're using axios in this project so...
+  *  ```javascript
+     Axios.defaults.withCredentials = true;
+     ```
+* **connect-mongo:** Mongodb session store that connects with express-session.
+Sessions created by express-session will be stored into MongoDB automatically when connecting this middleware during the express-session setup.
+  * ```javascript
+    const session = require("express-session");
+    const MongoStore = require("connect-mongo");
+    app.use(
+      session({
+          secret: "super-secret",
+          resave: false,
+          saveUninitialized: true,
+          store: MongoStore.create({ mongoUrl: mongoUrl })
+      })
+    );
+    ```
 * **Helmet.js**: API Security
 * **dotenv**
   * Loads environment variables from ```.env``` file into process.env